The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: Preliminaries

-EVT is a key tool in evaluating the capacity under scheduling in multi-user systems.
-We review here the most relevant result.
-Moreover, we develop new normalizing constants for the problem at hand (EVT for the $\chi^2$ distribution), which will later aid at speeding up convergence results.
+EVT is a key tool in evaluatingour evaluation of the rate under scheduling in multi-user systems.
+In this subsection we briefly review the most relevant results in this context.
+In addition, we develop new normalizing constants for the problem at hand (EVT for the $\chi^2$ distribution), which will later aid at speeding up convergence results.

-The capacity obtained by letting an arbitrary user $i$ utilize the channel is given by $C = \log(1 + P \Arrowvert \bh_i \Arrowvert^2)$.
-However, as mentioned, it is beneficial to schedule the strongest user in each slot.
-Denote by $\bh_{(1)}$ the received channel vector with the largest norm.
-Scheduling the strongest user clearly results in $C = \log(1 + P \Arrowvert \bh_{(1)} \Arrowvert^2)$, while letting a \emph{group of $r$ orthogonal users}, with the largest channel gains to utilize an uplink channel, results in a sum-rate that has the following upper bound: